mabuse68/EDC-Samples/transfer/transfer-08-consumer-provision-pull/README.md

 > [!NOTE]
 > For the sake of simplicity, we will use an in-memory catalog and fill it with just one single asset.
 The in-memory catalog isn't persistent, and it's lost after every connector's shutdown.

 # Prepare the environment

 ## Resolve a specific hostname
+This step is mandatory, the provisioning extension works only if the hostname where the connector runs is resolvable.

 If you run this on a Linux or OSX machine, set a hostname and configure the local resolver.
 On you shell of choice (bash in the example here):
 ```bash